 In advance of the switch to GoPro cameras exclusively in 2015, we conducted a calibration study in the summer of 2014 where Canon and GoPro cameras were attached to traps side-by-side and fish were counted at the same time.
 A total of 54 side-by-side comparisons were recorded.
-Gray triggerfish were observed in 41 videos and were used to develop a calibration factor that expanded Canon counts to make them comparable to GoPro counts.
+Red grouper were observed in only 4 calibration videos, so we used a more general calibration for all closely-related grouper species that included 31 paired calibration samples, as recommended by Bacheler et al. (2023).
+This allowed us to use a robust calibration factor that expanded Canon counts to make them comparable to GoPro counts.

 Relative abundance of reef fish on video has been estimated using the MeanCount approach (Conn 2011; Schobernd et al. 2014).
 MeanCount was calculated as the mean number of individuals of each species over a number of video frames in the video sample.
 Video reading time was limited to an interval of 20 total minutes, commencing 10 minutes after the trap landed on the bottom to allow time for the trap to settle.
 One-second snapshots were read every 30 seconds for the 20-minute time interval, totaling 41 snapshots read for each video.
 The mean number of individuals for each target species in the 41 snapshots is the MeanCount for that species in each video sample.
 Zero-inflated modeling approaches described below require count data instead of continuous data like MeanCount.
 Therefore, these analyses used a response variable called SumCount, which was simply the sum of all individuals seen across all video frames.
 SumCount and MeanCount track exactly linearly with one another when the same numbers of video frames are used in their calculation (Bacheler and Carmichael 2014).
-Therefore, SumCount values were only used from videos where 41 frames were read (94.7% of all samples).
+Therefore, SumCount values were only used from videos where 41 frames were read (94.4% of all samples).

 SERFS employed video readers to count fish on videos.
 There was an extensive training period for each video reader, and all videos from new readers were re-read by fish video reading experts until they were very high quality.
 After that point, 10% or 15 videos (whichever was larger) were re-read annually by fish video reading experts as part of quality control.
-Video readers also quantified microhabitat features (biotic density and substrate composition), in order to standardize for habitat types sampled over time.
+Video readers also quantified microhabitat features (e.g., substrate composition), in order to standardize for habitat types sampled over time.
 Water clarity was also scored for each sample as poor, fair, or good.
 If bottom substrate could not be seen, then water clarity was considered poor, and if bottom habitat could be seen but the horizon was not visible, water clarity was considered fair.
 If the horizon could be seen in the distance, water clarity was considered to be good.
 Including water clarity in index models allowed for a standardization of fish counts based on variable water clarities over time and across the study area.
 A CTD cast was also taken for each simultaneously deployed group of traps, within 2 m of the bottom, and water temperature from these CTD casts was available for standardization models.

-SEDAR 82
+SEDAR 86